 Basics and Beyond

-With approximately 10,000 mushroom species described in North America alone, it can be hard to know where to begin when it comes to identifying mushrooms.
-This hurdle is hard to overcome for many, even though mushroom identification – much like tree or flower identification – is fairly easy to learn once a good foundation is laid.
+With approximately 10,000 mushroom species described in North America alone, where does one begin when it comes to identifying mushrooms?
+This question is often the first hurdle to overcome for many interested in mushroom identification, even though the skill – much like tree or flower identification – is fairly simple once a good foundation is laid.

 Learning to name and relate with fungi is a life-enriching skill.
 Wherever you travel, mushrooms will be there, offering not just potentially free food and natural medicines, but unique opportunities to engage with the world around you.

-In this course, you will learn the core skills to safely identify some of the most common wild mushrooms found across North America, Europe, and Asia.
+In this course, you will learn the core skills to safely identify some of the most common wild mushrooms found across North America, Europe, and Asia, along with the means to apply those skills to new fungi whenever you travel.

 — TOPICS COVERED —